chrisjs87/web-module-project-testing-react/README.md

 ### Task 2: Project Requirements
 #### The Episode Component
 > *This component displays a single episode worth of data.
-To test it, let's try our some different varieties on what we should pass into our component's props.*
+To test it, let's try out some different varieties on what we should pass into our component's props.*

 * [ ] Complete a test that shows the Episode component renders.
 Pass in the provided example episode data as a test prop.
 * [ ] Modify the test data to display a specific summary statement.
 Complete a test that shows that the summary value passed in to the Episode component displays as expected. **Use at least then 3 different types of expect statements to test the the existence of the summary value.**